Watch moment hero bystander tackles Bondi Beach gunman

 The hero, said to be a 43-year-old fruit shop owner from Sutherland Shire, sustained two bullet wounds to his arm and hand but is recovering well in hospital, according to reports.

-A family member interviewed outside a major Sydney hospital where victims from the attack were being treated said relatives would be allowed to see him soon, adding: “We hope he will be fine, he is a hero, 100 per cent, he is a hero.”
+A family member, who was interviewed outside a Sydney hospital where victims from the attack were being treated, said relatives would be allowed to see him soon, adding: “We hope he will be fine.
+He is a hero, 100 per cent, he is a hero.”

-Later footage appeared to show two suspects pinned to the ground by police, with shot gun cartridges littered on the floor.
-Police are investigating whether there is a third attacker or anyone else linked to the atrocity.
+Later footage appeared to show two suspects pinned to the ground by police, with shotgun cartridges littered on the floor.
+Police are investigating whether there was a third attacker or anyone else linked to the atrocity.

-Mr Albanese added: "This is a targeted attack on Jewish Australians on the first day of Hanukkah, which should be a day of joy, a celebration of faith.
+Australia’s prime minister Anthony Albanese said: "This is a targeted attack on Jewish Australians on the first day of Hanukkah, which should be a day of joy, a celebration of faith.

 ”There is no place for this hate, violence and terrorism in our nation.
 Let me be clear, we will eradicate it.”